dlevsha/nasgrate/README.md

 	    }
 	}

-`getDescription()` contain migration description.
+`getDescription()` contains migration description.
 You can change or expand it.

 	    public function getDescription()
 	    {